 Traveling to/from Lisbon to Porto: bus

 Jake and I opted for the bus as it was the same amount of travel time, the bus stations we chose were more convenient than the train stations, and it was considerably cheaper.
-If you book tickets in advance you can find them for around $5 each way.

 We took the earliest bus at 6:30 am and arrived at 9:45 am.
-Going back to Lisbon we took one of the latest buses at 7:50 pm and arrived in Lisbon at 11:05 pm.
-That gave us a solid 9.5 hours to explore the city including time traveling to and from the bus station.
+For our return trip to Lisbon, we took one of the latest buses at 7:50 pm and arrived in Lisbon at 11:05 pm.

-Several bus companies run a Lisbon/Porto route including Flixbus and Rede Expressos.
 I've used both companies and found them to be comfortable, reliable, and cheap.
-The bus journey takes about 3 hours 15 minutes.
+The bus journey takes about 3 hours.

 I typically use Busbud to search for bus routes and prices.